 It is well-known that to get a job in today’s society, one must have some form of experience.
 Internships are helpful in this regard: They are designed to give you experience.
 Sometimes they’re paid, which makes things a little easier.
 Many, however, will be “paying” you with experience and college credit.
-So other than that, what should you look for in your internship search?
+So other than that, what kind of internship should you look for in your search?

 When it comes to internships, you should try to find one that is in your desired field.
 If you want to go into advertising, try to look for internships with marketing teams who work on ads.
 If you want to publish, look for internships that give you access to publishing.
 Direct experience with a field is often helpful; even if you only work on smaller projects or with a group, you’ll be able to use the information you gathered toward making yourself marketable.